Should you add your adult children to your home title to avoid probate in Alberta?

 It’s a common question of lawyers: Should I add my adult child to the title of my home so that it passes to them automatically when I die, avoiding probate?

 At first glance, it sounds efficient.
 But in most cases, it’s not the best approach.
 I find myself advising clients against it more often than not.
+The cost to obtain probate rarely justifies the legal complexity or future risk of joint ownership with an adult child.

 1. Maintain sovereignty over your home

-Your home is likely your most valuable asset, whether emotionally, financially or both.
-Adding an adult child to title means you no longer have full control over it.
-If your child later faces divorce, insolvency or bankruptcy, or is sued, your home could become exposed to their creditors or ex-spouse.
-You may also lose flexibility in selling, refinancing, or gifting your home later.
+Your home is likely your most valuable asset, whether emotionally, financially, or both.
+By adding an adult child to title you no longer have full control over your home.
+If your child later faces separation or divorce, insolvency or bankruptcy, or is sued, your home could become exposed to their creditors or ex-spouse(s).

-2. The probate “savings” are often minimal
+2. The probate “savings” are often minimal.

-In Alberta, probate fees are modest compared to other provinces.
-Alberta's maximum surrogate filing fee is $525; Probate fees may be lower depending on the net value of the estate.
-And yes, there may also be legal fees and other expenses if the PR retains a lawyer to help them with the estate process.
+You might factor in potential legal fees and other expenses if the executor hires a lawyer to help obtain probate.
 Legal fees in Alberta aren’t fixed or regulated; they’re set by the free market, so rates vary between firms.
+Our standard fees are posted on our website.

 3. Tax consequences and future problems